SICKAG/SICK-Sensor-Starter-Kits/docs/vision/vision_getting_started.md

       - Subnet mask: `255.255.0.0`
       - Save changes and restart your computer or adapter if needed.

-   3. If you still can’t connect, look up the device IP address via **SICK AppManager**:
+   4. If you still can’t connect, look up the device IP address via **SICK AppManager**:
       [SICK AppManager | SICK](https://www.sick.com/ag/en/catalog/products/machine-vision-and-identification/machine-vision/inspectorp61x/c/g555810)
       Go to the **Advanced section** for details.

-   4. If you are already connected and using AI tools:
+   5. If you are already connected and using AI tools:
       - The device has a trial license.
 After 2 hours, restart the device to reset the timer.
       - Unplug and plug in again.
 Save configuration beforehand.

-   5. Check the **FAQ section**: [FAQ Link](https://www.sick.com)
+   6. Check the **FAQ section**: [FAQ Link](https://www.sick.com)

-   6. If the device still has issues:
+   7. If the device still has issues:
       - Go to the **Support Portal**, register, and create a case to get assistance.

-**Tutorial zu Setup (mechanical setup, electrical connection, mounting frame)**

-**If you want to learn more about the device or Nova, check out this video**
+**If you want to learn more about the device or SICK Nova, check out this tutorial series**

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/9dk3b6dBXlw"